Navade788/19AI307_JAVA/Module-02/DAY-1/README.md

 # Ex.No:2(A)  STATIC METHOD

-## AIM:
-To create a java program for calculate cube of a number using static method.

-## ALGORITHM :
-1. Start : Begin the process of calculating the cube of a number.
 2. Declare a variable to store input : Declare an integer variable n to hold the number whose cube will be calculated.
 3. Create a Scanner object : Create a Scanner object (sc) to read the input from the user.
 4. Read input from the user : Prompt the user to input an integer value.
 The input value is stored in the variable n.